justinross102/386-blog/_posts/2023-09-01-first-post.md

 | `labs()`                    | Modify axis and legend labels |

 ### Creating a scatterplot
 Let's practice by using ggplot to create a scatterplot.
 For this example, I will use data I scraped from [www.baseball-reference.com](https://www.baseball-reference.com/teams/PHI/2023-schedule-scores.shtml){:target="_blank"} which contains data from the Philadelphia Phillies 2023 season through September 27.

 If you wish to follow along, you can download this data from my repository on [GitHub](https://github.com/justinross102/386-blog/blob/master/assets/datasets/phillies_games_2023.csv).
 Following the basic syntax shown above, let's create a scatterplot of attendance throughout the season.
+Assume that you have read in the data and saved it into an object called `phillies_games`.
 ```r
 ggplot(data = phillies_games, mapping = aes(x = Date, y = Attendance)) +
 geom_point() # function for scatterplots
 ```
 <img src="{{site.url}}/{{site.baseurl}}/assets/images/graphs_in_r_plots/basic_scatter.jpeg" alt="" style="width:500px;"/>

-Let's make this graph a little more interesting.
-By supplying another variable to the `color` argument in the `aes()` function, we can gain additional insights from this graph.
+Let's make this graph a little more interesting!
+By supplying a variable to the `color` argument in the `aes()` function, we can gain additional insights from this graph.
 ```r
 ggplot(data = phillies_games, mapping = aes(x = Date, y = Attendance, color = Home)) +
   geom_point()